-A wood mallet is a type of mallet that’s made primarily out of wood.
-Most mallets have wooden handles, but the heads are typically made out of another type of material, such as steel.
+A wooden mallet is a type of mallet that’s made primarily out of wood.
+Most mallets have a wood handle, but the heads are typically made out of another type of material, such as steel.
 Wood mallets are cheaper and lighter as the heads are also made out of wood.

 Remember these tips when buying a wooden mallet.

-What is the purpose of buying a wood mallet?
-You should know this before even considering buying one.
+What is the purpose of buying a wooden mallet?
+You should know this before even considering buying one of these hand tools.
 If you’re a craftsman or sculptor, you’re likely getting it to use alongside your trusty chisel.
-Therefore, you’ll want a mallet that’s specifically designed for the craft - there are plenty out there, ranging in different sizes and shapes.
+Therefore, you’ll want a mallet that’s specifically designed for the craft – there are plenty out there, ranging in different sizes and shapes.

-Alternatively, you could also be getting a wood mallet to break open seafood and shellfish.
-This is another common use of wood mallets, as you don’t need something as heavy as metal to break open chitin.
-These types of wood mallets are also relatively cheaper, so you don’t have to worry about spending too much.
+Alternatively, you could also be getting a wooden mallet to break open seafood and shellfish.
+This is another common use of wood mallets, as you don’t need something as heavy as a metal hammer to break open chitin.
+These types of hand tools are also relatively cheaper, so you don’t have to worry about spending too much.

-Depending on their usage, wood mallets can go from as cheap as $5-7 to as much as $20 or more.
-As a general rule of thumb, wood mallets are typically more expensive if they’re made for the purposes of carving as opposed to simply hitting things.
+Depending on their usage, wooden mallets can go from as cheap as $5-7 to as much as $20 or more.
+As a general rule of thumb, wooden mallets are typically more expensive if they’re made for the purposes of carving as opposed to simply hitting things.

-Our wood mallets are chosen based on their weight, materials used, size, and shape.
+Our wooden mallets are chosen based on their weight, materials used, size, and shape.